PJDude/librer/README.md

 # librer
-a new files cataloging program with several useful features
+A new files cataloging program with several useful features.

+Coming soon.
+Stay tuned !